 On marketplaces, buyers can’t make those checks, as they can only see the information that the seller has provided.
 So, buying decisions are based largely on feedback and reviews.
 For sellers, this means getting feedback from buyers is crucial and reducing negative feedback is a must, if they are to establish the kind of reputation that buyers look for.

 This can be achieved through soliciting more reviews from buyers, improving your customer support system or even outsourcing customer service to a third party, who you feel could handle it more efficiently.

-In this post I will walk you through the Feedback & Reputation category of the Web Retailer software directory.
+In this post I will walk you through the Feedback, Reviews & Support category of the Web Retailer software directory.
 It covers eBay and Amazon feedback software, message management tools and customer service outsourcing.

 Feedback and Review Solicitation

 When you sell anything online, your reputation is largely based on the feedback and reviews that you receive.
 If your product has little or no feedback it is likely to be viewed with suspicion, and buyers will purchase from someone else.

 Getting feedback online can be difficult, as buyers have high expectations and – even when they are met – they rarely give feedback for the seller.
 Using solicitation tools can help you maximize the feedback you receive, by sending automated emails to buyers, with a link to your product, asking them to leave a product review or seller feedback.

 The way that feedback and review solicitation works is very different on Amazon and eBay, largely due to the marketplaces’ very different origins.

 On eBay, seller feedback has always been important as buyers use is it to vet who they are buying from.
 But, the community feel has meant that asking customers for reviews has traditionally been frowned upon, and can be seen as bad etiquette.